Julia sets appear quasiconformally in the Mandelbrot set: Introduction

 Thirdly we show that some of the smaller Mandelbrot sets $M_{s_1}$ and their decorations are images of certain model sets by quasiconformal maps whose dilatations are arbitrarily close to $1$ (Theorem C).
+This answers the first part of the \lq\lq Final remarks" in \cite[p.35]{Douady 2000}.

-Finally we show that all the parameters belonging to the decorations are semihyperbolic and also the set of semihyperbolic but non-Misiurewicz parameters are dense in the boundary of the Mandelbrot set (Corollary D).
+Finally we show that all the parameters belonging to the decorations are semihyperbolic and also the set of semihyperbolic but non-Misiurewicz and non-hyperbolic parameters are dense in the boundary of the Mandelbrot set (Corollary D).
 This together with Theorem C leads to a direct and intuitive explanation for the fact that the Hausdorff dimension of $\partial M$ is equal to 2, which is a famous result by Shishikura (\cite{Shishikura 1998}).

 According to Wolf Jung, a structure in the Mandelbrot set which resembles a whole Julia set in appearance was observed in computer experiments decades ago by Robert Munafo and Jonathan Leavitt.
 He also claims that he described a general explanation in his website (\cite{Jung 2015}).
 We believe some other people have already observed these phenomena so far.
-For example, we note that Morosawa, Nishimura, Taniguchi and Ueda observed this kind of \lq\lq similarity" in their book (\cite[p.19]{MTU 1995}, \cite[p.26]{MNTU 2000}).
-Further, earlier than this observation, Peitgen observed a kind of local similarity between Mandelbrot set and a Julia set by computer experiment (\cite[Figure 4.23]{Peitgen-Saupe 1988}).
+For example, we note that Morosawa, Nishimura, Taniguchi and Ueda observed this kind of \lq\lq similarity" in their book in 1995 (\cite[p.19]{MTU 1995}, \cite[p.26]{MNTU 2000}).
+Further, earlier than this observation, Peitgen observed a kind of local similarity between Mandelbrot set and a Julia set by computer experiment in 1988 (\cite[Figure 4.23]{Peitgen-Saupe 1988}).